Courage-1984/Dataset-Forge/docs/usage.md

 ---

+## Using Content-Based Image Retrieval (CBIR) for Duplicates

+1. Navigate to the main menu, then Dataset Management > Clean & Organize > CBIR (Semantic Duplicate Detection).
+2. Choose your workflow: single-folder or HQ/LQ pair.
+3. Select the embedding model: CLIP (recommended), ResNet, or VGG.
+4. Set the similarity threshold (default: 0.92 for cosine similarity).
+5. Choose an action:
+   - **Find**: List groups of semantically similar images.
+   - **Remove**: Delete all but one image in each group.
+   - **Move**: Move duplicates to a specified folder.
+   - **Copy**: Copy duplicates to a specified folder.
+6. Review the summary of affected files after each operation.

+CBIR supports GPU acceleration and is optimized for large datasets.
+For advanced options, see the advanced features documentation.

 ## Menu Timing & Profiling

 Whenever you load a menu or submenu in Dataset Forge, you will see a timing print in the CLI, such as: